Mirantis/mke-docs/content/docs/configuration/tls-certificates.md

 4. Click **Save**.

-After replacing the TLS certificates, users cannot authenticate with their old client certificate bundles.
-Instruct users to access the MKE web UI and download new client certificate bundles.

-## Set TLS certificate using CLI
+## Use the CLI to align your TLS certificates and keys

 To set up the certificate with commandline and `mkectl`:

-1. Create a new TLS certificate and key signed by a trusted CA.
+1. Create a new TLS certificate and key signed by a trusted CA. These must include:

-   It must include:
-   - the external address
+   - external IP address
-   - the IP addresses of all manager nodes in the list of allowed hosts
+   - IP addresses for all manager nodes in the list of allowed hosts

-   To get the list of all required hosts, run the following command:
+   To get the list of all required hosts, run the following command from the folder where your config file is located:

    ```bash
    HOSTS=$(yq '[(.spec.apiServer.externalAddress, .spec.hosts.[] | select(.role == "controller+worker") | .ssh.address)] | join(" ")' <MKE CONFIGURATION FILE NAME>)